Elder Abuse Lawyers in Philadelphia

 The best way to prevent elder abuse is with regular visits and personal involvement in your loved one’s care.
 Even if an elder is being cared for by another family member, you should still check in on their health and finances.

 If an older adult is being abused or neglected, you should be able to identify the problem quickly.
-From there, our attorneys can help hold the appropriate parties responsible.
+From there, our elder abuse attorneys in Philadelphia can help hold the appropriate parties responsible.

 Signs of elder abuse include: